Did you know Toronto was the first Canadian municipality to officially proclaim February as Black History Month in 1979?

 Your Turn: Who are the Black resources in your community and what space/opportunity might you offer to show your support?

-Think long-term: For almost 30 years, KUUMBA – Toronto’s largest Black Futures Month celebration at Harbourfront Centre – has been hosting dance, music, film, literary, and speaking events throughout the month.
-Their consistency makes it easy for audiences to know to plan for and come out to their events.
+This year marks the 30th anniversary of KUUMBA—Toronto’s largest and longest-running Black Futures Month festival at Harbourfront Centre.
+Throughout the year Kuumba 365 hosts dance, music, film, literary, and speaking events, and each February its Black Futures Month festival offers a place for audiences to gather to celebrate “joyful expression” of Black creators.
+Harbourfront Centre’s consistency makes it easy for audiences to know to plan for and come out to their events.
 At this point, the celebration is simply a natural part of the centre’s programming.
-Their goal isn’t just to inspire during February but to offer “a programmatic mandate all year long, with a special focus during Black History month...”
-Equally important they don’t treat the community as a monolith, offering programming that also speaks to the intersectionality of the Black experience in Toronto.
+Equally important, they don’t treat the community as a monolith, offering programming that also speaks to the intersectionality of the Black experience in Toronto.

 Your Turn: Consider expanding the way you think about Black History Month.
 Why not use the month as an annual opportunity to expand the way you operate your business year-round.